zstickel/cdkgoexample/README.md

 # This is an example golang AWS CDK Application that implements Appsync GraphQL infrastructure

-**NOTICE**: Go support is still in Developer Preview.
-This implies that APIs may change while we address early feedback from the community.
-We would love to hear about your experience through GitHub issues.

 ## Useful commands

  * `cdk deploy`      deploy this stack to your default AWS account/region